 - 6 months – for all other businesses

-Would you like more information on employee induction processes?
-At HR Assured, we offer our clients a cost-effective complete workplace solution that not only guides you through the employee induction process but the entire employee lifecycle.
-Would you like to find out more?
+If you’d like more information on employee induction processes for your particular business or industry, we offer a complete, compliant and cost-effective service where we can not only guide you through the employee induction process but the entire employee lifecycle.
+If you’d like to know more, Contact us today.